b-lukaszuk/BS_wJ_eng/contents/about.md

 Alternatively you may read the solutions and try to recreate them as much as you can on your own.
 The key thing is, if you want to learn, write the da\*n code.

-For practical reasons, I will assume this book to be read by curious readers of non-mathematical (i.e. resembling mine) background.
+For practical reasons, I will assume this book is read by curious readers of non-mathematical (i.e. resembling mine) background.
 Moreover, I expect that the readers have already mastered the language basics and now are on a lookout for a way to hone their newly acquired skills.
 To that end, I'll imagine you have read